 The electrical voltage in New Zealand is 230v 50hz.
 In Chile, it is 220v 50hz.
 Most laptop computers have a compliant AC converter.
 You will require an adapter, which can be purchased from hardware and travel stores, to connect to the wall outlet.
-Some small appliances, such as razors and hair dryers, have dual voltage capabilities, but they still require an adapter plug.
-You can find information on the type of electricity used and the electrical plugs needed around the world at various websites.
-See Chapter 6: What To Pack for more information.
+Some small appliances, such as razors and hair dryers, have dual voltage capabilities but still require an adapter plug.
+You can find information on the type of electricity used and the electrical plugs needed worldwide at various websites.
+See Chapter 3: How and What To Pack for more information.